What is sleep deprivation?

 - Increased risk for stroke and asthma attack

-- Increased risk for potentially life-threatening complications, such as car accidents, and untreated sleep disorders like insomnia, sleep apnea, and narcolepsy
+- Increased risk for potentially life-threatening problems.
+These include car accidents, and untreated sleep disorders such as insomnia, sleep apnea, and narcolepsy.

 - Severe mood swings